K\"ahler information manifolds of signal processing filters in weighted Hardy spaces: Geometry of linear systems in weighted Hardy spaces

 According to Eq. (\ref{metric_kahler_rel}) stating the relation between the metric tensor and the K\"ahler potential, the K\"ahler potential $\mathcal{K}$ is given by

 up to purely holomorphic and purely anti-holomorphic functions.
-Since the metric tensor is independent of the purely holomorphic and purely anti-holomorphic terms, these functions are auxiliary in the definition of the K\"ahler potential.
-Eq. (\ref{kahler_whardy_norm}) indicates that the K\"ahler potential is the square of the weighted Hardy norms of smooth transformations of the transfer function.
+Since the metric tensor is independent of the purely holomorphic and purely anti-holomorphic terms, these terms are auxiliary in the definition of the K\"ahler potential.
+Eq. (\ref{kahler_whardy_norm}) indicates that the K\"ahler potential is the square of a weighted Hardy norm of a smooth transformation of the transfer function.

-We also obtain the identical K\"ahler potential from the Levi-Civita connection.
-By applying the product rule of derivative to Eq. (\ref{connection_cepstrum}), the Levi-Civita connection components are expressed in the following form:
+We also obtain the identical K\"ahler potential from the connection.
+By applying the product rule of derivative to Eq. (\ref{connection_whardy}), the connection components are expressed in the following form:

-It is obvious that the K\"ahler potential found above is same with Eq. (\ref{kahler_whardy_norm}).
-It is also possible to obtain the same results for the K\"ahler potential from $\Gamma_{\bar{i}\bar{j},k}$. \end{proof}
+It is obvious that the K\"ahler potential found above is identical to Eq. (\ref{kahler_whardy_norm}).
+Starting from $\Gamma_{\bar{i}\bar{j},k}$, it is also possible to obtain the same results for the K\"ahler potential. \end{proof}

-From Theorem \ref{thm_kahler_potential_whardy}, it is concluded that the square of the weighted Hardy norms for composite functions of smooth transformation and the transfer function is the K\"ahler potential to which the metric tensor and the Levi-Civita connection are derived by using partial derivatives.
+By Theorem \ref{thm_kahler_potential_whardy}, it is concluded that the square of a weighted Hardy norm for a composite function of a smooth transformation and the transfer function is the K\"ahler potential from which the metric tensor and the Levi-Civita connection are derived by using partial derivatives.
 As mentioned in the previous section, this is an advantage of the K\"ahler manifolds that the geometric objects are obtained from the K\"ahler potential by simply taking holomorphic and anti-holomorphic derivatives.
 Using the metric tensor, the Ricci tensor in the induced geometry is also obtained from Eq. (\ref{ricci_kahler_rel}).